therden/sequential-links-rustler/README.md

 <img width="90%" align="center" src="assets/Links_screenshot.png">
 </figure>

-__Sequential Links Rustler__ also supports sequences wit declining values.
+__Sequential Links Rustler__ also supports sequences with declining values.

 Changing the __range definition__ in the above example to `{20-0}` will generate the same page, but with the order of the images reversed.

 __Sequential Links Rustler__ can generate sequences in which successive values differ by more than 1.

 Between the *Stop* value and the closing curly bracket, just insert a semi-colon and an integer representing the desired difference between consecutive values.

 | range definition | set of values produced |
 | ---------------- | ---------------------- |